-What I learned from failure, an extensive article on things to consider whilst running a tutorial orientated website
+What I learned from failure and things to consider whilst running a tutorial orientated website

 This article comes from the personal experiences I had whilst starting Twodded – a ‘quality tutorials’ section of the Pixel2life tutorial listing website.
 The aim of the site was to provide the users of Pixel2life with consistent quality tutorials and to set a standard for websites in the community to follow.